The Best Valentine’s Day Books for Kids: Sugar-Free Treats for Your Little Ones

 The Invisible String by Patrice Karst:

-In our family, we have a secret handshake that ends with us all yelling “Team Finck!” and helps with hard goodbyes at school drop-off.
-We also love a “kissing hand” from time to time, which is a reference to another book that helps with separation anxiety.
-The Invisible String is another essential tool to add to that arsenal, as it reassures children that they are always connected by an invisible string of love to the people they care about.
+In our family, we have a secret handshake that ends with us all yelling “Team Finck!” and helps with hard goodbyes at school drop off.
+We also love a “kissing hand” from time to time (iykyk).
+The book is another tool to add to that arsenal.

 The Love Letter by Anika Aldamuy Denise: